prayag-sangode/kotlin/kotlin_hello/README.md

 ---

-Let me know if you have questions or need further assistance!

 # Kotlin Hello World in Docker

 This project demonstrates how to compile and run a simple Kotlin "Hello, World!" program inside a Docker container.